ondemandenv/.github/profile/README.md

     3) Too many repeats in yamls across many files and repos, complexity grows exponentially.
     4) Certain files can easily reach thousands of lines, making it not scalable/sustainable
 7) Authentication & Authorization for each service making things difficult.
-8) When using AWS CDK code as bash scripts without proper architecting & framework, it stucks ...
+8) When using AWS CDK code as shell scripts without proper architecting & framework, it stuck ...

 ## Philosophy & Goals

-1) Domain Driven Design to abstract/model the truth to loosely coupled among app/services and underlying platforms.
+1) Domain Driven Design to abstract/model the truth to loosely coupled app/services and underlying platforms.
     1) Infra as code managing dependencies among multiple versioned services and platform, also all services' lifecycle.
-    3) Code generated repeatable & testable & replaceable environment, so that we can test consistently.
+    2) Code generated repeatable & testable & IMMUTABLE & REPLACEABLE environment.
 2) Application architecture as actual code to describe services' relationship.
     1) Abstract contracting/interface/boundary of each service, define relationship among in code.
     2) Each service implements its contracting/interface/boundary, generate its deployment manifests/plans.